 Georgia Heart Institute offers a specialized heart care program for women, with providers who have unique experience in diagnosing and treating heart disease in women.
 Our program also offers a specialized patient navigation service to help women address all their heart health needs, enriched with the latest research on women’s heart health and advanced treatment options.

-Learn more about our Women’s Heart & Vascular Program.
+Learn more about our Women’s Heart Center.

 Most patients will start by seeing a noninvasive cardiologist, sometimes referred to as a general cardiologist, to start the process.

 As a comprehensive cardiovascular program, Georgia Heart Institute does offer several different specialties to better suit your unique needs.
 In some cases, an appointment with a cardiovascular specialist may require a referral.
 A few of these include: